-From sporting spectacles to edgy art celebrations, these are the types of Australian events you can experience on a trip Down Under.
+From sporting spectacles to edgy art exhibitions, these are the types of Australian events you can experience on a trip Down Under.

 Join the party and celebrate Australia – whether it’s the adrenaline rush from the Formula 1 Australian Grand Prix in Melbourne, a chilled-out break soaking up the music at the Byron Bay Bluesfest or experiencing history and culture at the Cairns Indigenous Art Fair in Queensland, Australia has an event that’s sure to feed your passions.

 Looking for what's on?
 Search the Events Calendar for hundreds of festivals and events taking place around the country.

 Our cities play host to a huge array of buzzing festivals, visual arts and design fairs.
 Stimulate your senses and wander through a million blooming flowers at Floriade, see large scale art along coastal sculpture walks or lose yourself in a field made of light.
 Australia is also fascinated with performing arts and social calendars are packed with comedy shows, film festivals and theatre.
 If your creative mind needs new inspiration, check out one of our vibrant festivals or exhibitions and meet some of the country’s best entertainers, storytellers, artists, gardeners and craftsmen.